-I was asked to post a recipe for Homemade Mayonnaise.
-I figured why not as I have many recipes that use mayonnaise as a base such my New England Bean Dip, Spinach Artichoke Dip, Macaroni Salad, and Peruvian Deviled Eggs, just to name a few.
-It’s simple to make and takes 2 minutes.
+I was asked to post a recipe for homemade mayonnaise.
+I figured why not as I have many recipes that use mayonnaise as a base such my New England Bean Dip, Spinach Artichoke Dip, Macaroni Salad, and Peruvian Deviled Eggs - just to name a few.
+It's simple to make and takes two minutes.

 Another way to fix broken mayonnaise is to use some prepared mustard (not mustard powder) and put it in a bowl.
 Using a whisk, add the separated mayonnaise mixture slowly into the mustard while whisking.
 With the added mustard you'll have a more tangy mayonnaise but it will still be delicious.
 Thank you Julia Child for that tip.

-You only need a few ingredients to make a creamy, rich, Homemade Mayonnaise – an egg, mustard – either prepared or powder, neutral tasting oil, lemon juice and/or vinegar, salt, and pepper which is optional.
-My family uses the whole egg to make Homemade Mayonnaise not only because it is easier, but also because we didn’t want to waste the egg white.
-Of course, you could save the egg whites for another purpose but some may discard it and I find that to be a waste – especially when it comes out delicious using the whole egg.
+You only need a few ingredients to make a creamy, rich homemade mayonnaise - an egg, mustard - either prepared or powder, neutral tasting oil, lemon juice and/or vinegar, salt, and pepper (which is optional).
+My family uses the whole egg not only because it is easier, but also because we didn't want to waste the egg white.
+Of course, you could save the egg whites for another purpose but some may discard it and I find that to be a waste - especially when it comes out delicious using the whole egg.

-Note: Use a room temperature egg.
 Some say this doesn’t matter.
 All I can tell you is that I was foolish enough not to listen to the experts in my family and used a cold egg.
 When it didn’t emulsify, I got that smile from my Mom.
-It only took one fail using all that good oil to listen to my family and use room temperature.
+It only took one fail using all that good oil to never make that mistake again.
 If it separates on you, see above for fixing the fail.
-To make a room temperature egg, simply place the egg in a bowl of warm water for a few minutes and you’re good to go.
+To bring an egg to room temperature egg, simply place the egg in a bowl of warm water for a few minutes and you're good to go.

-You will also need one of the following: (affiliate links)
+You will also need ONE of the following:

-- a whisk and a bowl – for me, not going to happen as I don’t have the patience or the endurance as my Great-grandmother and Grandmother.
+- a whisk and a bowl - for me this is not my choice as I don't have the patience or the endurance as my Great-grandmother and Grandmother.

-- an immersion or stick blender – the best, quickest, and easiest tool to use.
+- an immersion or stick blender - the BEST, QUICKEST, and EASIEST tool to use.
 If you use the beaker that came with the blender, you can skip the drizzling of oil.
-Instead, ensure the egg is settled on the bottom of the beaker before blending.
-It just takes a minute to settle to the bottom below the oil.
-You can also use a mason jar that is just wide enough for the immersion blender to fit.
-The immersion blender is the EASIEST way.
+Instead, make sure the egg settles down to the bottom of the beaker before blending.

-- Or, you can use a food processor which allows you to drizzle in the oil with one hand as it whips and emulsifies the egg and oil before your eyes.
+- Or, you can use a food processor which allows you to drizzle in the oil as it whips and emulsifies the egg and oil.

-You will find yourself eating a spoonful of this creamy mixture because it is that good.
-Use it as a spread, as you would with any mayo, or use it as a dip.
+You will find yourself eating a spoonful of this creamy concoction because it is that good.
+Spread it on your sandwiches or use it as a dip.
 You can flavor it with any spice you like.

 - Cayenne for spice